hacs/integration/docs/index.md

 When all of this is covered, you can add it to `DEFAULT_REPOSITORIES` at the bottom of the [`const.py file`](https://github.com/custom-components/hacs/blob/master/custom_components/hacs/const.py)

-When a PR for this is merged, it will be a part of the next planed major release (0.X.0), if no release is planed a release will be created about a week after the first addition.
+When a PR for this is merged, it will be a part of the next planed minor release (0.X.0), if no release is planed a release will be created about a week after the first addition.

 **Examples:**